duinoWitchery/hd44780/README.md

 Installation
 ============
-For generic information about Arduino libraries and how to isntall them consult the Arduino Libraries page: https://www.arduino.cc/en/Guide/Libraries
+For generic information about Arduino libraries and how to install them consult the Arduino Libraries page: https://www.arduino.cc/en/Guide/Libraries

 For ease of proper installation, the preferred method of installing the library is to use the library manager.